 Description: |

 An identity document (ID) enables South African citizens and permanent residents to identify themselves for general purposes and day-to-day activities in society.
-IDs form an important part of each person's daily activities since all transactions require positive identification.
-You can get a South African ID if you are a South African citizen or permanent resident and are aged 16 years or older.
+IDs form part of each person's daily activities since all transactions require identification.
+You can get a South African ID if you’re a South African citizen or permanent resident aged 16 years or older.
 If your ID book has been lost, stolen or damaged, you can apply for a replacement ID.
 You can also get a new ID if:

 Instructions: |